Flying with a Cat – Navigating Air Travel with Your Furry Feline

 Going Through Security

-Going through security is very similar to going through without a cat, in that you’ll line up with everyone else and try to get through as quickly as possible.
+You will need to take your cat out of their carrier, and put the carrier through the metal detector machine.
 You do have the option of requesting a private screening room, and I would recommend this for skittish cats, cats who aren’t used to being outside their home, or cats who don’t like being held.
-For me personally, I prefer to go through the process like everyone else, to save time.

 Boarding the Plane